almibe/almibe.dev/src/garden/encoding-description-logic-in-ligature.md

 ---
 title: Encoding Description Logic in Ligature
-date: 2024-09-14
+date: 2024-11-26
 tags: [garden, post, design]
 ---

 *this document is a very rough draft*

-This document explains my current thoughts on encoding Description Logic (specifically tiny-dl) in Ligature and Wander.
+This document explains my current thoughts on encoding Description Logic in Ligature and Wander through the tiny-dl project.

 ## Terms